 Students must remain on track to complete a program within 150% of the established time to completion.
 Established program lengths are published in the catalog.
-If a program's established time to completion is two subscription periods, a student may extend this to 3 subscription periods to complete and still maintain eligibility for financial aid.
-(2 subscription periods x 150% = 3 subscription periods)

-It should be noted that the minimum required enrollment of 12 credits per subscription period establishes full time status, but does not guarantee that a student will be able to complete the program within the established time to completion.
-Students are expected to work directly with their CBE faculty to determine the actual number of credits to be completed each subscription period.
+If a program's established time to completion is two semesters, a student may extend this to 3 semesters to complete and still maintain eligibility for financial aid.
+(2 semesters x 150% = 3 semesters) It should be noted that the minimum required enrollment of 12 credits per semester establishes full time status, but does not guarantee that a student will be able to complete the program within the established time to completion.
+Students are expected to work directly with their CBE faculty to determine the actual number of credits to be completed each semester.